dotnet/csharplang/proposals/checked-user-defined-operators.md

     public static Int128 operator -(Int128 lhs, Int128 rhs);

-    public static Int128 operator checked *(Int128 lhs, Int128 rhs);
+    // Cannot be declared in C#, but could be declared by some other language public static Int128 operator checked *(Int128 lhs, Int128 rhs);

-    public static Int128 operator checked /(Int128 lhs, int rhs);
+    // Cannot be declared in C#, but could be declared by some other language public static Int128 operator checked /(Int128 lhs, int rhs);

     public static Int128 operator /(Int128 lhs, byte rhs);
 }
 ```